Couples Therapy

 -

-Emotionally Focused Couples Therapy (EFCT): EFCT focuses on strengthening emotional bonds and breaking negative interaction cycles.
-By identifying and addressing underlying emotions, couples can create more secure and loving connections.
+Emotionally Focused Couples Therapy (EFCT): Strengthens emotional bonds and transforms negative interaction cycles.

 -